 Learn more about the difference between Ozempic and Wegovy here.

-Unfortunately the research does seem to suggest that many people will regain weight if they stop taking Ozempic.[2]
+Unfortunately the research does seem to suggest that many people will regain weight if they stop taking semaglutide.[2]
 Obesity is increasingly accepted to be a chronic disease, and one that therefore requires long-term management.
 Part of this long-term plan could include medication, but the importance of a healthy, balanced diet and exercise cannot be stressed enough.
 It's important to note that it's not a foregone conclusion that everyone will put weight on if they come off Ozempic, but rather that it's critical to make lasting lifestyle change in order to maintain weight loss.